 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where balićžunićite typically forms.
+Look in hydrothermal veins country, the host setting where balićžunićite typically forms.
 If you start seeing bismuth, galena, pyrite in float, you are in the right ground.
 Field specimens usually show a platy crystals habit, so train your eye for that shape before scanning the outcrop.